Marz4012/100-days-of-code/log.md

 **Thoughts** I have been gone for so long maybe the lack of confidence killed me there but this time I will keep going and never give up.
 **Link(s) to work**

+### Day 19: May 29, 2017

+**Today's Progress**:  Working on the algorithms for @freeCodeCamp and also designed half a layout for the restaurant and will soon be coding it! #100daysofcode

+**Thoughts** I used Wix to design the layout it was really fun but now need to figure out the coding for it.
+And for alogirthms, I am still having a hard time will finish them tomorrow!

+**Link(s) to work**